 - 10 pounds flour = about 40 cups

-It’s also a good practice to put labels on the individual flour containers, indicating best by dates and the type of flour.
-Also, keep in mind that you shouldn’t mix old with new flour.
+It’s also a good practice to put labels on the individual flour containers, with the best-by date and the different types of flour in each container, otherwise it might be impossible to identify them later.
+Also, keep in mind that you shouldn’t mix old flour with new flour in a storage container.
+Store them each in a separate, sealed container.

-The bottom line is... if you notice your flour has a rancid smell, change in color, mold growth, or small bugs, then, by all means, discard it!
+The bottom line is... if you notice your flour has a sour smell, change in color, mold growth, or small bugs, then, by all means, discard it!

 Keep in mind, flours are raw.
 And they are from milled grains or nuts that are grown in soil.
 So, there’s a risk of exposure to harmful bacteria and pathogens such as Salmonella and Escherichia coli (E. coli).